Sgt Milan Franklin

 Milan enjoys outdoor activities like hiking, hunting, and camping.
 He is also musically inclined – he grew up playing drums, and took up playing the guitar after his injury.
-Both Milan and Delaree have taken up drawing and started pursuing bachelor’s degrees in art the summer of 2018.
+Both Milan and Delaree have taken up drawing together.

 Though Milan now spends much of his time helping others, he previously faced obstacles of his own.
 In the years following his injury, he dealt with living in inaccessible homes.
 Not having a bathroom or kitchen wide enough for his wheelchair made everyday tasks like brushing his teeth or cooking a challenge.
 It was not until Milan received his HFOT home in 2019 that he finally had a place where he could rest and recover comfortably.
 The wide doorways and roll in shower enables Milan to do everyday tasks easily, opening up more time to pursue his goals.

 Milan says he cannot find the words to express his gratitude toward HFOT’s donors, supporters, and volunteers.
 “It is truly incredible to come home after everything I’ve been through and see firsthand how much the United States as a country supports our Veterans,” he says.
 “Receiving this home means the world to me.
 I am finally able to breathe and feel at home.”